cuthbeorht/davidsciacchettano.dev/_posts/2021-12-20-Building-My-Home-Lab-part-1.markdown

 ## Part I

 In this first part, I will explain why I chose thte OS and underlying technology.
 Just know, these are my choices.
 They aren't necessarily correct.
-If you find something wrong or a better way of how to do tihns, please leave me a comment, or reach out to me.
+If you find something wrong or a better way of how to do this, please leave me a comment, or reach out to me.
 I listen to all feedback.

 ### Operating System